MaelitoP/pathfinding-visualizer/README.md

 </p>

-**A web app to help visualizing typical graph searching algorithms**.
-Inspired by @clementmihailescu ['Pathfinding Visualizer'](https://clementmihailescu.github.io/Pathfinding-Visualizer/) project.
+**A web app to help visualizing typical graph searching algorithms**

 ### Built With